musebe/docker-react/README.md

 Docker build -t [DOCKERHUBID]/[APPLICATION_NAME] .

 ## RUN IN PRODUCTION

 We used PORT 80 due to using nginx docker run -p 3000:80 [DOCKERHUBID]/[APPLICATION_NAME]

+## ON PRODUCTION EXPOSE PORT 80 THE DEFAULT NGINX PORT